Ask an Expert

-AT&T Cell Tower Lease Rates in 2023
+AT&T Cell Tower Lease Rates in 2026

 AT&T or its third-party tower company partners employ specialized agents (Site Acquisition Agents, also known as an SAC or SAQ) to find and lease property for the placement of a cell tower.
-AT&T issues search rings to the agents so they can research and find a location for a new tower within a given radius of a specific point on a map.
+AT&T issues search rings to agents so they can research and locate a site for a new tower within a given radius of a specific point on a map.
 Once they find suitable properties in the search ring that meet AT&T’s needs, they submit them for review by AT&T. No amount of marketing will encourage AT&T to use your property if your property isn’t in a search ring (which is why we both discourage the use of “marketing companies” and we don’t offer marketing services ourselves).

 Contact Us

-Next, the agent will identify those properties in the search ring that meet local zoning regulations and where the landowner may be willing to enter into a lease.
-Then they contact the landowners who own the best properties and make their inquiries.
-If the landowner is interested, AT&T will submit a proposal to lease the property.
-The lease rate is based upon several factors:
+3. Next, the agent will identify those properties in the search ring that meet local zoning regulations and where the landowner may be willing to enter into a lease.

 With these factors in mind, AT&T’s agent will negotiate with the qualified candidates to determine which site offers the highest probability of approval for zoning and permitting, but also requires the lowest total cost.
 Notice that we use the phrase “lowest total cost,” instead of the lowest lease rate.
 AT&T will look at both the cost to construct the tower on the property and the ongoing rental obligation when considering which location is best.